Darifenacin extended-release tablets

 Brand Name: Enablex

-Darifenacin extended-release tablets is used for:
+Darifenacin extended-release tablets are used for:

 Treating overactive bladder in adults who frequently experience symptoms such as an urgent need to urinate, a need to urinate often, or leakage of urine.

 Darifenacin extended-release tablets are a muscarinic receptor antagonist.
 It works by relaxing muscles in the bladder.